For Cameron McLeod, the third time was the charm. As a matter of fact, so were the first and second times.

 Like most indoor collegiate tournaments, the round target has a 40-centimeter face with archers receiving 10 points for a bull’s-eye, nine points for the next ring out and so on.
 The target is 18 meters away (about 60 feet), and competitors shoot four rounds, called ends, of 30 arrows.
 Each participant shoots a total of 120 arrows, divided evenly over two days of competition.

 “I was definitely feeling the pressure at nationals this year, especially after being outshot at state.
-I was nervous going into it, and extraordinarily relieved to know that I won,” said McLeod, who is from Long Beach.
+I was nervous going into it, and extraordinarily relieved to know that I won,” said McLeod, who is a 2009 graduate of Long Beach Poly High School.
 “But, I wouldn’t be surprised if the competition is better next year.
 When you’re shooting, you have to pay attention to nothing but your shot.
 You have to keep your head in it all the way through.
 I stay pretty stone-faced during competition.
 I don’t let people get into my head; I just shut everything out.
 I’ll practice more next year because I feel like I just scraped by this time.
 I know I have shot much better in previous years.

 “I hate shooting with sites,” he added.
 “That’s why I shoot bare bow.
 There are no sites and no stabilizers.
 It’s an instinctive method of shooting and it’s something that kind of came to me.
 When I picked up a bare bow for the first time, I shot a couple of arrows and thought, ‘This is alright.
 This is shooting with your guts.’
 I enjoy shooting bare bow because it’s a challenge and instinctive.
 It’s something I connect with.”

 McLeod credits Bob Bingham, a partner and coach at the Archery Outpost in nearby Los Alamitos, with a great deal of his success.
-He isn’t surprised by his student’s success.
+Bingham isn’t surprised by his student’s success.

 “Once in a while you run into a student who is really dedicated and he does what you ask him to do and if he can’t do it, he works on getting there, and that is Cameron,” said Bingham.
 “He is definitely goal-oriented and he works his tail off to get better.
 He has really good hand-eye coordination and I saw the potential immediately.
 Not everybody understands the mathematics of shooting, but he gets it.”